rsgcata/CountrySearch/README.md

 Open a browser and go to http://localhost:8080 (make sure the port is not already in use)

+To run the tests run a terminal in the app container, cd to /var/www and run the command `php vendor/bin/phpunit`

+(on windows you can open a container terminal from docker UI, in Linux by running `docker exec -it app /bin/bash`)

 **Technical/implementation details**

 **_Client server architecture_**